Improperly discarded fireworks cause massive blaze at NW Charlotte home

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – It appears nobody was injured after an overnight fire that severely damaged a home in northwest Charlotte due to improperly discarded fireworks, officials confirmed on Sunday.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – It appears nobody was injured after an overnight fire that severely damaged a home in northwest Charlotte due to improperly discarded fireworks, officials confirmed.

 For breaking news delivered to you, subscribe to FOX 46 Charlotte’s breaking news email list